armijnhemel/binaryanalysis-ng/scanqueue/README.md

 This is a proof of concept scanning queue for BANG.
 There are a few components:

-1. an interface, based on Flask, to upload tasks and query status
+1. a web interface, based on Flask, to upload tasks to and query status of individual tasks
-2. a task queue
+2. a script to upload tasks to the scanning queue web interface
+3. a scanning queue to put tasks in
+4. a backend script pulling tasks from the scanning queue, scanning the associated file with BANG and updating the task status

 # Components